mariosar/mariosar.github.io/_posts/2019-10-15-Initial-Server-Setup-With-Ansible.md

 ansible-vault edit file_name # EDIT
 ansible-vault create file_name # CREATE NEW
 ```
-Hopefully by know you got the gist of injecting variables inside our playbooks, creating a group vars file for all groups, and creating an encrypted vault.
+Hopefully by now you got the gist of injecting variables inside our playbooks, creating a vars file inside group_vars directory, and creating an encrypted vault.
 Good!

 ## Running our Playbook

+Finally the long awaited step!
 ```
 ansible-playbook -i inventory initial-server-setup --ask-become-pass --ask-vault-pass
 ```